 After trying many different brands and doses, somewhere around 5th or 6th grade I was started on two 54mg Concerta capsules every day.
 This worked significantly better than other brands and doses.
 I have been on the exact same dosage since then (~12-13 years).

 A few years ago I switched to the generic.
 It looked the same and I didn’t really notice a difference [Gina adds: The authorized generic is the same as brand, which is why this grad student saw they looked the same.]
 I had been warned by my doctor to avoid the generics, because there were various problems with them.

 Today, I went to pick up my medicine from the pharmacy as usual.
 On my way back to campus (I was home for the weekend), I noticed that the pills looked different.
 At first I was concerned that they might have made a mistake.

 I was wondering if anyone had any experience with the Kudco/Kremers-Urban generic Concerta.

 Not much of a difference at first, but I feel more jittery than I used to, and I’m finding myself more distracted.
 (I’m here instead of studying for my last final.)
 I wouldn’t have minded trying a different manufacturer over the break, but a trial by fire in the middle of finals was not something I wanted.

-I had the same thing happen to me.
+The same thing happened to me!
 I was concerned [about switching to a generic] but decided to see what happened if I took this generic instead.
-I noticed a marked increase in my impulsivity and my tolerance for stimulation lowered dramatically.
+What happened?
+A marked increase in my impulsivity and my tolerance for stimulation lowered dramatically.

 I am a teacher and it really started to cause problems for me, especially in the afternoon.
 It seemed to wear off more quickly.